 Raeanna “Rae” Grey

 Anastasia Johnson is a dance artist, educator, curator and choreographer born and raised in Richmond, Va.
-After receiving her B.A in Dance from James Madison University in 2017, Johnson relocated to Maryland to further her artistry in the DMV area.
-Since relocating, Johnson has performed with various companies and artists.
+After receiving her B.A in Dance along with a Pre K-12 Virginia Teaching Licensure in Dance Arts from James Madison University in 2017, Johnson relocated to Maryland to further her artistry in the DMV area.
+Currently, she holds the title as Energizers Creative Arts After School Manager, Summer Camp Director and Teaching Artist at Dance Place in Washington, D.C.
+Since relocating, Johnson has performed with companies and artists such as, Choreographers Collaboration Project, VT Dance Company, Extreme Lengths Production, Rachel Luebbert, Juanita Maria Dance Company, Contra-Tiempo and Coyaba Dance Company, Liz Miller and New Growth Collective.
 Johnson has been developing her own dance company called A.J.
-Collabs (AJC), who has had the opportunity to perform at multiple local showcases and festivals.
-Johnson is the co-founder of Coalescence, an alumni of the 202Creates Residency Program, and has been featured in a DanceTeacher Magazine article.
+Collabs (AJC), who has had the opportunity to perform at the 2019 Small Plates Festival, Works In Progress Showing, Ascending Choreographer’s Festival, National Choreography Month DC, Black Choreographer Festival, Layers V.3, Dance in the DMV Festival, Richmond Dance Festival and Coalescence: A Visual and Performing Arts Showing.
+AJC strives to shed light on social injustices towards marginalized communities through the vehicle of dance education, performance, choreography, community engagement and collaboration.
+Johnson is the co-founder of Coalescence, an alumni of the 202Creates Residency Program, has been featured in a DanceTeacher Magazine article and holds a certificate in Women’s Entrepreneurship from Cornell University.

 Stephen Lyons II